 - 1. Park the vehicle on a level surface. - 2.
-With the hood open, locate the bubble level and vertical adjustment screw.
+With the hood open, remove the protective cover, then locate the bubble level and the vertical adjustment screw.
 The adjustment screw is located on the outboard side of the headlamp.

 - 3. The "U" and "D" on the bubble indicate the directional change (up or down) of the vertical aim. - 4.
 Use a 4 mm wrench or socket to turn the vertical adjusting screw until the bubble is centered between the two red lines which represents the "0" mark position.